ietf-wg-dnsop/draft-ietf-dnsop-qdcount-is-one/draft-bellis-dnsop-qdcount-is-one.md

 preserve compatibility with the standard DNS 12 octet header, and does so by requiring that all four of the section count values be set to zero.

+## Conclusion

+There is no text in {{!RFC1035}} that describes how other parameters in the DNS message such as AA, RCODE should be interpreted in the case where a message includes more than one question.
+An originator of a query with QDCOUNT > 1 can have no expectations of how it will be processed, and the receiver of a response with QDCOUNT > 1 has no guidance for how it should be interpreted.

+The allowable values of QDCOUNT seem to be clearly specified for OPCODE = 4 (NOTIFY), OPCODE = 5 (UPDATE) and OPCODE = 6 (DNS Stateful Operations, DSO).
+OPCODE = 1 (IQUERY) is obsolete and OPCODE = 2 (STATUS) is not specified.
+OPCODE = 3 is reserved.

+However, the allowable values of QDCOUNT for OPCODE = 0 (QUERY) are specified in {{?RFC1035}} without the clarity of normative language, and this looseness of language results in some ambiguity.